sahilkumar1689/CODESOFT/README.md

 <br>
 <h1>Repository Contents</h1>
 <h3>Tasks and Levels: </h3>
-<h4> Detailed documentation and code for the Level 1, Level 2, and Level 3 tasks that I need to complete as part of my internship.
+<h4> Detailed documentation and code for the Level 1 tasks that I need to complete as part of my internship.
 Each level represents a set of skills and projects that I must accomplish to earn my certification.</h4>
 <ul>
   <li>Level 1 Tasks: Beginner-level tasks focusing on foundational front-end skills.</li>
   <ul>